skellis46/finger-pointing-moon/case-for-support.md

 _RQ3 Hyper-specificity_: What language is used to express approaches, findings and failures in practice-research?
 How can this language be adapted to develop increased dialogue across the research findings and outputs of practice-research artist-scholars?

-_Finger Pointing Moon_ uses practice-research and other methods to examine the line between what is able to be known and what is not.
+_Finger Pointing Moon_ uses practice-research and allied methods to examine the line between what is able to be known and what is not.
 It is a line we all are navigating: truth, fake news, filter bubbles, datafication of experience, and the analogue sensations of the human body. _Finger Pointing Moon_'s research focus is on the epistemic limits of practice-research; this focus serves the project's overarching aim to deepen awareness of the limits of understanding of the human body.
 The diverse outputs proposed in the research and development components of the fellowship also reveal how epistemic concerns are vital to the wider public.

 add epistemic crisis and epistemic well-being to paragraph above <https://psyche.co/ideas/the-antidote-to-fake-news-is-to-nourish-our-epistemic-wellbeing>